 Individually Designed B.A.

-|In order to accommodate the possibility that selected courses may not be offered at a given time, students should submit one alternate course in the core and two alternate courses in the elective list.
+|To accommodate the possibility that selected courses may not be offered at a given time, a student’s application should include 1 alternate course in the core and 2 alternate courses in the elective list.

 |FACULTY SPONSOR.
 Students must have a faculty sponsor to have their application for an IDM approved.
 The sponsor will serve as faculty supervisor of the senior project.
 The department of the student's faculty sponsor shall be considered the home department of the student's major.